Inducing labor: When to wait, when to induce

-Why would I need an induction?
+Why would I need to be induced?

-- You're approaching two weeks beyond your due date, and labor hasn't started naturally
+- You're approaching two weeks beyond your due date, and labor hasn't started naturally (postterm pregnancy)

-- There's an infection in your uterus
+- You have an infection in your uterus (chorioamnionitis)

-- Your baby has stopped growing at the expected pace
+- Your baby has stopped growing at the expected pace (fetal growth restriction)

 - There's not enough amniotic fluid surrounding the baby (oligohydramnios)

 - You have a high blood pressure disorder

 - Your placenta peels away from the inner wall of the uterus before delivery — either partially or completely (placental abruption)

 - You have a medical condition such as kidney disease or obesity

 Can I wait for labor to begin naturally?